ramonn76/HardCloud/index.md

 The version 4.0 of the  OpenMP standard introduces new directives that enable the transfer of  computation to heterogeneous computing devices (e.g.  GPUs  or  DSP).
-We  use this  programming  model  to  transfer computation to the HARP2 platform or to an emulator (for debug purpose).
+We  use this  programming  model  to  transfer computation to the HARP2 platform or to an HARP2 emulator (for debug purpose).
+This can be done using two modes as described below:(1) Offloading a pre-synthesized module; and (2) Using HardCloud to synthesize C and offload the resulting module.

+### teste

 The following example shows the syntax that was adopted.
 The *device(HARPSIM)* clause indicates that the execution will be performed by the HARP2 emulator.